Selincro may help alcohol-dependent patients reduce their drinking by 60 percent.

 Alcoholism is a disease that affects people in all parts of the world.
 According to MedlinePlus, about 18 million American adults are alcoholics or have alcohol use issues, and according to the World Health Organization, the European region has the world’s highest proportion of illness and premature deaths caused by alcohol abuse.

-The four main features of alcoholism, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA) are:
+The four main features of alcoholism, according to the

 - Craving: a strong need to drink

 - Loss of control: not being able to stop drinking once you’ve started

 - Physical dependence: withdrawal symptoms, such as nausea, sweating, or shakiness when you don’t drink